Bogay/cube-harvest/README.md

 ## Game Design Document

 For a deeper dive into the game's mechanics, lore, and future plans, please see the full [Game Design Document](./docs/GDD.md).

+## Acknowledgements

+The tutorial at [mq.agical.se](https://mq.agical.se/index.html) was a great help in getting started with game development in macroquad.